Projective normality of model varieties and related results: Application to the real model orbit of type

 Now let $z=\ell u \in Z$ with $\ell\in L$ and $u\in U$.
 From $\theta(z)=z^{-1}$ we deduce that $\theta(\ell)=\ell^{-1}$ and $\theta(u)= \ell u^{-1} \ell^{-1}$.
 Now being $U$ unipotent there exists a unique $v\in U$ such that $v^{-2}=u$.
 Using again that $U$ is unipotent we deduce that $\theta (v)= \ell v^{-1} \ell^{-1}$.
-Set $h=\ell v \ell^{-1}$ then
+Set $h'=\ell v \ell^{-1}$ then

-Hence the map $\mH^1_L\lra \mH^1$ is surjective.
+Hence the map $\mathbb{H}^1_L\longrightarrow \mathbb{H}^1$ is surjective.
 This proves $i)$.
-Now $ii)$ follows from Lemma \ref{lem:Ocapp1}. \end{proof}
+Now $ii)$ follows from Lemma~\ref{lem:Ocapp1}. \end{proof}

-\subsection{The case of the real model orbit of $\sfE_8$}
+\subsection{The case of the real model orbit of $\mathsf{E}_8$}

 In the last two sections of \cite{AHV} a real version of the model orbit is considered.
-We now recall, from \cite{AHV}, some of the structural results about this orbit.
-We also prove Proposition~\ref{prp:unicaorbita} which is problably well known and it is somehow implicit (even if not necessary) in the discussion in \cite{AHV}.
+We now recall from \cite{AHV} some of the structural results about this orbit.
+We also prove Proposition~\ref{prp:unicaorbita} which is probably well known and is somehow implicit (even if not necessary) in the discussion in \cite{AHV}.